 Berries can be expensive to purchase fresh and they can go bad so quickly that it can be frustrating to buy them.
 Have you ever thought of growing your own?
 The four backyard berries we discuss in today’s article are all perennials – which means they continue to grow year after year.
 That means that you plant once, and reap harvests for years to come!

 So, here are some backyard berry tips to consider, plus a review of Stella Otto’s Backyard Berry Book.

 Backyard Berry Tips

 I don’t want to scare you off growing your own strawberries because you should grow your own!
-However, if you’re just getting started with berries, there are simpler types to work with.
+However, if you’re just getting started with berries, there are simpler types of berries to grow.
 I want you and your family to be successful berry growers!

 To that end, I’m also including in this post a light review of The Backyard Berry Book, by Stella Otto.
-It’s one that I own, use and love.
-You can purchse your own copy below:
+It’s one that I own, use, and love.

 A Little Side Note